chongtinghoivan/dots/TechJournal.md

 ## 8 Feb 2025
 - Communicated with Wix support to reconfirm the domain connection status for the St. Paul's Co-ed Summer Portal 2025 website.
 - Prepared and sent the test email of the Brevo campaign to Portal Director.
+- Advised the Portal Director to follow up on preparing an Impressum, for Facebook Page as well as link of "Inprint" in Brevo.
+- Advised the Portal Director to apply for YouTube handle, so as to make the link of the YouTube channel more concise and enhance the overall branding of the Summer Portal.

 ## 7 Feb 2025
 - Walked through Oncehub, Voiceflow, Brevo and Mailerlite with Portal Director, synced up with him on the current setting and configuration, as well as all the testing being done so far.